joshbduncan/word-search-generator/README.md

 ## Saving Puzzles

 Word-Search-Generator can save puzzles as PDF and CSV files.
+The file format for which each puzzle is saved is derived from the file extension in the provided path name.
+Defaults to PDF is no file extension if provided.

-💾 Save a PDF to a specific directory with default filename.
+💾 Save as a PDF.

 ```python
 puzzle.save(path="~/Desktop/puzzle.pdf")
 "~/Desktop/puzzle.pdf"
 ```

-💾 Save a CSV with to the current directory with a specific filename.
+💾 Save as a CSV.

 ```python
 puzzle.save(path="puzzle.csv")